kristianlm/nurse-shift-scheduler/README.md

 ## License

-Copyright © 2014 FIXME
+Copyright © 2017 Kristian Lein-Mathisen

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+I release this to the Public Domain.
+No warranty or any of that, of course.